Deoxyribose-phosphate aldolase: Industrial Relevance

 DERA used in islatravir biocatalysis.
 Bonds formed by DERA are highlighted in red.

 DERA is being used in chemical syntheses as a tool for green, enantioselective aldol reactions.
 Formation of the deoxyribose skeleton from small molecules can facilitate the synthesis of nucleoside reverse transcriptase inhibitors.
 For example, DERA was used in a mixture of five enzymes in the biocatalytic synthesis of islatravir.

 DERA used in Atorvastatin biocatalysis.
 The portion of Atorvastatin which was derived from the DERA catalyzed reaction is indicated.

 DERA has also been used to perform tandem aldol reactions with three aldehyde substrates, with reaction equilibrium driven by the formation of the six-membered cyclic hemiacetal.
 This intermediate has been used in the synthesis of statin drugs, such as atorvastatin, rosuvastatin and mevastatin.

 Natural DERAs show low tolerance to high concentrations of acetaldehyde due to the formation of the highly reactive crotonaldehyde intermediate that irreversibly inactivates the enzyme.
-This features hampers the industrial applications of DERA as the concentration of acetaldehyde used will be limited.
+This feature hampers the industrial applications of DERA as the concentration of acetaldehyde used will be limited.
 To overcome this, directed evolution has been used to improve the acetaldehyde tolerance of DERA to up to 400mM.